RussOakham/Immortal-Fitness-Collective/TESTING.md

 &nbsp;

-#### Datepicker use for choosing programmed workout date
+### Datepicker use for choosing programmed workout date

-To ensure a positive user experience, I felt it was important to include a visual datepicker for date selection on the 'Workout Management' and 'Edit Workout' pages.
-Used a datepicker would also ensure the correct date format is input, avoiding unnecessary form validation errors.
+To ensure a positive user experience, I felt it was important to include an interactive datepicker for date selection on the 'Workout Management' and 'Edit Workout' pages.
+Using a datepicker would also ensure the correct date format is input, avoiding unnecessary form validation errors.

 To achieve this I again leveraged Bootstrap and decided to use the [Bootstrap Datepicker](https://bootstrap-datepicker.readthedocs.io/en/latest/) widget.

 Following the documentation, I had to complete  the following steps for implementation:

 <details>
 <summary>1.
-Install bootstrap_datepicker_plus and add to WorkoutForm in forms.py:</summary>
+Install `bootstrap_datepicker_plus` and add to `WorkoutForm` in `forms.py`:</summary>

 In my IDE command line I installed the package via the following command, then adding to the requirements.txt;